 Flume Trail is a 23.2 mile lightly trafficked out and back trail located near Rapid City, South Dakota that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until September.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 cross country skiing